 Capital Outlay - The cost of vehicles and equipment is accounted for in this expenditure category.
-The budget flucuates over time according to need.
+The 2015 budget includes funding for the City's match of a grant funding that is used to replace vehicles in the transit fleet.

 Transfer to Achieve Fund Balance - The 2015 budget includes a transfer in order to achieve the statutory limit on budgeted fund balance.